Shit Harper Did: Controversy

 The group's ability to infiltrate the prime minister's security caused national debate on security protocols for public officials.
 Conservative Senator Bob Runciman condemned the act and called for harsher penalties for such breaches, suggesting that Devlin and Soofi should face indictable offenses with significant fines or imprisonment.
 However, no formal charges were laid.

 Elections Canada briefly investigated Devlin and the group regarding the site's compliance with Canada's third party election advertising laws.
 The laws require any entity that spends over $500 on election advertising to register with Elections Canada, but ShitHarperDid.com was initially created for under $250, relying on the volunteer efforts of those involved.
 Elections Canada made no formal charges and no violations were found.

-The report of the Chief Electoral Officer of Canada on the 41st General Election cited the impact of "humourous videos" and proposed that Parliament update federal election law, stating "The use of new technologies can improve the federal electoral process by enhancing both equality and freedom of expression.
+The report of the Chief Electoral Officer of Canada on the 41st General Election cited the impact of "humorous videos" and proposed that Parliament update federal election law, stating "The use of new technologies can improve the federal electoral process by enhancing both equality and freedom of expression.
 To reduce the current uncertainty and take advantage of new technologies, Parliament may wish to consider excluding from the definition of election advertising all Internet-based communications by third parties."